clij/clij2/reference_distanceMap.md

 ## distanceMap
 ![Image](images/mini_clijx_logo.png)

 Generates a distance map from a binary image.
+Pixels with non-zero value in the binary image are set to a number representing the distance to the closest zero-value pixel.

 ### Usage in ImageJ macro
 ```